 TJ is not the first Hopebridge clinician to travel and serve alongside GAP, and we certainly hope he’s not the last.
 We love supporting our team members as they develop and grow their knowledge and careers, and GAP is especially close to our hearts as its mission to expand access to autism care for those who need it most hits close to home here at Hopebridge.

 Do opportunities like this excite you?
-If you’re looking for a company that wants to support you in taking your work nationally or globally, or one that wants to see your repertoire broaden just as much as those of the children we serve, we hope you’ll join us on the Hopebridge mission by applying for a position in one of our locations across the country.
+If you’re looking for a company that wants to support you in taking your work nationally or globally, or one that wants to see your repertoire broaden just as much as those of the children we serve, check out our Travel BCBA roles across the country.

 Best Food from the Trip: “Surprisingly, the food was pretty Western.
 The best thing I ate was lamb brochette, which is like meat on a stick.
 I also enjoyed the banana stew that had potatoes, meat and banana—they put bananas in everything!
 I did not, however, care for the mashed yuca, which was pretty tasteless, in my opinion.”